gagedk/triprox/README.md

 # FAQ

-Q: \n
+Q: <br>
-  What will the site have? \n
+  What will the site have? <br>
-A: \n
+A: <br>
-  It will have Ultraviolet, Womginx, and hopefully Rammerhead + lots of games including: clickers, TriCraft (a fork of AyunCraft), platformers, and miscellaneous other games like Slope
+  It will have Ultraviolet, Womginx, and hopefully Rammerhead + lots of games including: clickers, TriCraft (a fork of AyunCraft), platformers, and miscellaneous other games like Slope <br>
 Q: \n
   When will the site be up:  \n
 A: \n